 You should take 529 plan distributions during the same year you paid for the qualified expenses.
 For example, do not include second-semester tuition expenses that you paid for in December of the previous year.

-It doesn’t matter if you withdraw funds in January for expenses not paid until August.
-Or if the withdrawal occurs in December for expenses previously paid during that year.
+You can withdraw funds in January for qualified expenses paid later in the same year, such as in August, or withdraw funds in December for expenses you’ve already paid earlier in the same calendar year.
+Just be sure withdrawals and expenses match within the calendar year.
 Make sure they match up within the same calendar year, not the academic year.

-If you withdraw the 529 money in December for a tuition bill that isn’t paid until January, you risk not having enough QHEE during the year of the 529 withdrawal.
+If you withdraw the 529 money in December for a tuition bill you don’t pay until January, you risk not having enough qualified higher education expenses (QHEE) during the year of the 529 withdrawal.
 Likewise, if you take a distribution in January to pay for expenses from the previous December, that distribution will be non-qualified.

 Step 3: Decide Which 529 Plan Account to Withdraw From